LukasElenbergas/logisim-quantum/README.md

 - There seem to be around 15-20 threads running at once, some of which include:
   - CanvasPaintThread - main thread where the GUI is running
   - SimulatorTicker - thread where the circuit simulation is running
+- There is a method convertToNands() which indicates gate conversion of some kind in the engine

 ## Application startup process:
 1. Main.java startup.run() ->